 We Do Not Weight or Rank GPAs

-- 9 staff have earned state or national awards for excellence
+- 11 staff have earned state or national awards for excellence, including 2 Teachers of the Year

 - 100% Dedicated

-41 Units of Proficiency (UPs) are required to graduate from all Portland Public Schools.
+41 Units of Proficiency (UPs) are required to graduate from all of Portland’s public schools.
 Due to the rigor of our core curriculum, juniors and seniors don’t take more than 2 AP or college courses at one time.

 Sophomore Passage - Public presentations when sophomores individually address who they are, how they are doing, and their plans for the future.

-Casco Bay Quest - A three-night, four-day expedition in outdoor adventure (kayaking) and personal writing that launches the freshman and senior years.
+Casco Bay Quest - A three-night, four-day expedition in outdoor adventure (kayaking/hiking) and personal writing that launches the freshman and senior years.

 Senior Expedition - A capstone project within Senior Humanities in which students explore the intersection of a personal passion and a need in the world.